PET/CT PSMA Scan for Prostate Cancer

-PYLARIFY® (piflufolastat F 18) injection (also known as 18F-DCFPyL or PyL) is a fluorinated small molecule PSMA-targeted PET imaging agent that enables visualization of lymph nodes, bone and soft tissue metastases to determine the presence or absence of recurrent and/or metastatic prostate cancer.
+PSMA injection is a small molecule PSMA-targeted PET imaging agent that enables visualization of lymph nodes, bone and soft tissue metastases to determine the presence or absence of recurrent and/or metastatic prostate cancer.

-Charter Radiology is one of the only centers in the region performing the PYLARIFY® (piflufolastat F18) PET/CT scan for prostate cancer.
+Charter Radiology is one of the only centers in the region performing the PSMA PET/CT scan for prostate cancer.
 In September 2021, the Charter team scanned its first patient at the Clarksville Imaging Center.

 - with suspected metastasis who are candidates for initial definitive therapy.

 - with suspected recurrence based on elevated serum prostate-specific antigen (PSA) level.